sdc-china/IDA-doc/_posts/2018-01-15-tutorial-create-a-pipeline-for-continuous-deployment.md

 order: 4
 ---

-Keter provides a build-incontinuous  integration  and deployment  pipeline orchestrate  testing, checkstyle,  snapshot  taking and deployment.
+IDA provides a build-incontinuous  integration  and deployment  pipeline orchestrate  testing, checkstyle,  snapshot  taking and deployment.
 ### About this task
   Before you start,make sure you have set up the test project.
 ### Step 1: Create a pipeline